ZarHenry96/euclidean-quantum-k-nn/README.md

-# A quantum k-NN based on the Euclidean distance
+# A quantum k-NN based on the Euclidean distance estimation
-This repository provides the code for the "A quantum k-nearest neighbors algorithm based on the Euclidean distance" article.
+This repository provides the code for the article "A quantum k-nearest neighbors algorithm based on the Euclidean distance estimation".

 ## 1. Prerequisites
 In order to run the code, you need to have Python 3 installed.
 In particular, Python 3.8.10 has been used for the experiments presented in the paper.
 If you do not have Python 3 on your machine, we suggest to install Anaconda Python.